Python vs C++

 C++

 The main variation in the discussion of Python vs C++ is that the C++ source code needs to be converted into machine code.
 Python follows a different method as it is interpreted.
 The interpretation of code is usually slower than running code directly on the machine.
 Between these two languages, C++ is rather tough to learn.
-But despite posing learning difficulties, C++ programming features make it highly flexible that gives C++ developers substantial control over everything in the computer, even memory allocation, which is impossible to control in Python.
+But despite posing learning difficulties, C++ programming features make it highly flexible, which gives C++ developers substantial control over everything in the computer, even memory allocation, which is impossible to control in Python.

-Difference between Python vs C++
+Difference between Python and C++

-• Ease of Learning
+- Ease of Learning

-• Speed
+- Speed

-• Memory Management
+- Memory Management

-• Compilation
+- Compilation

-• Readability
+- Readability

-• Variable declaration
+- Variable declaration

-• Functions
+- Functions

 Ease of Learning